dodisaputra7895-bit/payroll-automation-excel-vba/README.md

-# payroll-automation-excel-vba
-Excel VBA-based payroll automation system with interactive dashboard and automated payslip generation.

 # 💼 Payroll Automation System (Excel VBA)

-## 📌 Description
-This project is an automated payroll management system built using Microsoft Excel and VBA.
-It helps HR generate employee payslips automatically and analyze payroll data through an interactive dashboard.
+An automated payroll management system built using Microsoft Excel and VBA to streamline salary processing, generate payslips, and provide interactive data insights through dashboards.

+---

+## 📌 Project Overview
+Manual payroll processing is often time-consuming and prone to human error.
+This project aims to solve that problem by developing an automated and structured payroll system using Excel and VBA.

+The system integrates data management, automated calculation, and visualization into a single, user-friendly solution.

+---

 ## 🎯 Objectives
-- Automate payslip generation
+- Automate employee payslip generation
-- Reduce human error in payroll processing
+- Improve accuracy in payroll processing
+- Reduce manual workload for HR tasks
-- Provide data insights through visualization
+- Provide data insights through an interactive dashboard

+---

 ## ⚙️ Tools & Technologies
 - Microsoft Excel